yast/yast-installation/doc/control-file.md

 -   *stage*

-    This options defines the stage or phase of installation..
-Possible values are *initial* for the initial stage and *continue* for the workflow of the installation after reboot
+    This options defines the stage or phase of the installation.
+Possible values are *initial* for the initial stage and *continue* for the workflow of the installation after reboot.

 -   *mode*

-    Defines installation mode.
-Several modes are available, most important modes are:
+    Defines the installation mode.
+Several modes are available; the most important modes are:

     -   installation